tesa1/gbuild_check/README.md

  snakemake -s gbuild_check_snakefile
  ```

 Final check file should be in qc directory with the ending 'check'.
-Please compare your files with the files in the repository.
+Your files should look like the 'good.check' file in the repository.
+An example of an incorrect alignment is also shown in
+the 'bad.check' file in the repository.